aws-samples/amazon-ec2-image-builder-samples/networking/private-vpc-builds/README.md

 ## Cost

-The six interface endpoints bill at standard AWS PrivateLink rates per AZ-hour plus data, whether or not a build is running.
+The five interface endpoints bill at standard AWS PrivateLink rates per AZ-hour plus data, whether or not a build is running.
 Builds add the usual t3.medium instance time.
 Delete the stack when you're done experimenting.

 ## Prerequisites